 Multinational Trainings and Live Demonstrations

 NCT Europe introduced an innovative feature: NCT Pro Trainings.
-Teams from all over Europe and abroad came together at the NTC for daily trainings on different CBRNe scenarios.
 Teams from different countries and units were matched to work together on solving CBRNe, C-IED/EOD scenarios.
-The participating teams included:

 Alongside multinational trainings, and following the NCT tradition, NCT Europe 2018 also hosted daily live demonstrations under the direction of the Dutch Ministry of Defense in the fields of CBRN, C-IED and EOD.
 This year, the Dutch National Team Forensic Detection (LTFO), the Dutch National Institute for Public Health (RIVM), and the CBRN Response Unit (CBRN RE) also featured live displays and demonstrations with their latest novel equipment.
 It was the perfect opportunity to deepen the discussion about the growing CBRNe security and defense sector between industry representatives and delegates.

 NCT Europe welcomed a panel of very high-level speakers who led discussions on a variety of topics ranging from CBRNe to EOD topics.
 The conference stream was chaired by Brig.
 Gen. (ret.)
 William King, former Commander of the US Army 20th CBRNE Command.